Roaring-Toad/wifi-connect/README.md

 ---

-For a complete list of command line arguments and environment variables check out our [command line arguments](./docs/command-line-arguments.md) guide.
+For a complete list of command line arguments and (mostly complete list of) environment variables check out our [command line arguments](./docs/command-line-arguments.md) guide.

+In addition to the environment variables listed in the document, this branch adds two additional environment variables:

+`STARTUP_WAIT_TIME` - The delay (in seconds) to wait for a connection on startup before launching the access point.
+The default is 10 seconds.

+`RECOVERY_TIME` - The delay (in seconds) after losing connectivity before launching the access point.
+The default is 60 seconds.

+The intent behind these additional variables is to reduce unnecessary use of the access point (AP.)
+We do this by waiting for connectivity (with a timeout) at startup (STARTUP_WAIT_TIME) and after losing connectivity (RECOVERY_TIME).
+As soon as connectivity is achieved, the normal wait process returns where we check for connectivity every CHECK_CONN_FREQ seconds.
+Only if these connectivity waits time-out do we launch the AP.
+Also note that when waiting for connectivity, if connectivity is achieved, the wait is aborted.

+This allows the AP to run for a longer time, being more confident that it is the only way to achieve connectivity.

 The full application flow is illustrated in the [state flow diagram](./docs/state-flow-diagram.md).